 Trivia: Wallace - Sir William Wallace - was a noble, not a scruffy tribesman as shown in this film.
 As such, his trial (such as it was) and execution were detailed in the court records of the day and they still exist.
-He was dragged the three and a half miles from the Tower to Aldgate chained (not tied) to a piece of fencing, not on a wheeled cart, and he was never 'racked', just hanged vertically.
+He was dragged the three and a half miles from the Tower to Aldgate naked, and he was chained (not tied) to a piece of fencing, not on a wheeled cart.
+He was never 'racked', just hanged vertically.
 He was never offered a chance to recant his beliefs in exchange for a quicker, more merciful death.
 While hanging, still alive, he was emasculated ('his privy parts cut away') and his genitals burnt on a brazier in front of him.
 The executioner then slit open his abdomen and disemboweled him, then his chest was cut open and his heart torn out.
 He was never allowed to speak, was not tied to a flat table and was beheaded after he was dead.
 The film gets all of this wrong.